Lt.-Col. Charles Edward Tyson1

 Colonel William Patrick Stewart Curtis was born on 9 April 1899.1 He was the son of Thomas Reginald Curtis and Dorcas Stewart Johnston.2 He married Margaret Pamela Adderley Cradock, daughter of Lt.-Col. Hartopp Francis Charles Adderley Cradock, on 7 February 1929.1 He died on 12 February 1965 at age 65.1

-He was Aide-de-Camp to the Governor-General and Commander-in-Chief of Canada between 1924 and 1925.1 He gained the rank of Adjutant between 1937 and 1940 in the service of the Artists Rifles (Territorial Army).1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1945.1 He gained the rank of Colonel in the service of the Rifle Brigade.1 He held the office of Deputy Lieutenant (D.L.) for Hampshire in 1952.1 He was Commissioner of St. John Ambulance Brigade forHampshire in 1954.1
+He was Aide-de-Camp to the Governor-General and Commander-in-Chief of Canada between 1924 and 1925.1 He gained the rank of Adjutant between 1937 and 1940 in the Artists Rifles (Territorial Army.)1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1945.1 He gained the rank of Colonel in the Rifle Brigade.1 He held the office of Deputy Lieutenant (D.L.) of Hampshire in 1952.1 He was Commissioner of St. John Ambulance Brigade forHampshire in 1954.1

 Children of Colonel William Patrick Stewart Curtis and Margaret Pamela Adderley Cradock